alttch/roboger/README.md

 ## Batch

-**robogerctl** does the job, but if you want to deploy in batch, use *robogerctl deploy -f file.yml* command.
+If you want to deploy in batch, use *robogerctl deploy -f file.yml* command.
 Look *sample-deploy.yml* for deployment example.